STRd6/interactive/interactive.coffee.md

         Function(code)()
       , 0

+Once the document is loaded we register our handlers.
+Any time a new handler is registered `findInteractiveElements` is called again to create any interactive editors that may match it.
+This will then bootstrap any user defined handlers.

+    $ ->

 `setup` executes the given block of CoffeeScript code.
 Use this to register your own handlers that run during the viewing of your documentation.

       Interactive.register "setup", (params) ->
         params.code = CoffeeScript.compile(params.source)
         exec params

 `setup-js` can be used to execute JS code handlers rather than CoffeeScript

       Interactive.register "setup-js", (params) ->
         params.code = params.source
         exec params

-We need to call `findInteractiveElements` at least once to get everything started.
-This will find any `setup` or `setup-js` handlers and execute them.

-We want to make sure to wait until the document is loaded first though.

-Any time a new handler is registered `findInteractiveElements` is called again to create any interactive editors that may match it.

-    $ ->
-      findInteractiveElements()

 Special Thanks
 --------------